chyjuls/Data-Science-Projects/README.md

-# Data Science and Machine Learning Project
+# Data Science and Machine Learning Projects

 This repository contains a comprehensive collection of data science and machine learning projects that I've worked on.